 It is versatility that I want to talk about here, in a way - the versatility of storytelling.
-The stories in electronic games are largely predetermined because they have to be - all allowable paths are coded onto the disk, along with a fixed amount of responses.
-The storytelling in a video game is the domain of the computer and it is static - the disk has only so many stories to tell.
-The storytelling in D&D, however, is up to one person in particular and is immediately influenced by another group of people.
-Storytelling in D&D cannot be static.
+The stories in electronic games are largely predetermined because they have to be:- all allowable paths are coded, along with fixed responses.
+The storytelling in a video game is the domain of the computer and it is static; the disk has only so many stories to tell.
+The storytelling in D&D, however, is collaborative and cannot be static.
 The very nature of roleplaying is interactive and organic storytelling.
-The DM can build plots to run but it is almost assured that they will have to work on the plots that the players bring up all on their own.
-The element of surprise and chance is what truly sets pen and paper games apart from video games.
-People bring with them varied experiences, quirks and unknowable mental processes - and all of these things come to the fore in a D&D game.
+The DM can build plots to run but must also respond to the plots players generate with their choices.
+Surprise and chance truly set pen and paper games apart from video games.
+People bring with them varied experiences, quirks and mental processes, and all of these things come to the fore in a D&D game.

-Why is it, then, that I have seen D&D games using a formula that has been done to death in video games?
-With all of the versatility that a DM can have in D&D, why would they choose a very limited formula?
+Why is it, then, that I've seen D&D games using a formula that has been done to death in video games?

-The formula of which I speak is what I have come to think of as The Final Fantasy Formula.
+The formula of which I speak is what I've come to think of as The Final Fantasy Formula.
 I don't care if it started with the famous console series or not.
 What I care about is how well the Final Fantasy games illustrate the use of the formula and how uniformly they do so.
-The Final Fantasy series of games became wildly popular and set the standards for console RPGs.
-Their formula was consistent and it was followed by the whole genre as it grew.
+The Final Fantasy series became wildly popular and set the standards for console RPGs.
+Their formula was consistent and it was followed by the genre as it grew.
 The formula can be found in D&D games, books and movies, as well.
-It is a ready option that a lot of DMs come to use subconsciously, having been exposed to it for years.
+It's a ready option that a lot of DMs come to use subconsciously, having been exposed to it for years.
 You might be using it right now.
 You might use it in the future.
-You might want to really think about it before you use it.
+But you might want to really think about it before you use it.

 The Final Fantasy Formula proceeds as follows:

-1. The heroes (always more than one person) are shown or given an objective
+The heroes (always more than one person) are shown or given an objective.

-2. The heroes fight lesser things as they make their way to their destination
+They fight lesser opponents as they make their way to a destination.

 The more the game seems different, the more it is the same.
-How the heroes come together varies with every game, as does the number of heroes.
-Yet the "main" hero is almost always male, and hero types run along well-established patterns (fighter, wizard, healer, summoner, etc.).
-The overall story arc of the game will be different, but even the plot will follow the formula - it just takes longer to get to the "final boss."
-The enemies the heroes face become steadily stronger until they reach the main boss, which is the strongest villain of the area.
+How the heroes come together varies, as does their number.
+Yet the "main" hero is almost always male, and well-established stereotypes are common.
+The setting and overall story arc will be different, but the key plot will follow the formula - it might just take longer to get to the "final boss."
+The enemies become steadily stronger until the heroes reach the main boss, which is the strongest villain of the area.
 The heroes fight as a group, while the main bosses will often be alone.
 When one boss is defeated, the cycle repeats itself in short order.
 And repeats.
 And repeats.

-The Final Fantasy Formula is deceptively simple in design; it is so common that most people don't even think about it.
+The Final Fantasy Formula is deceptively simple in design; it's so common that most people don't even think about it.
 Who doesn't use it, at least once?
-As a DM, you're almost bound to run across it.
-But should you use it all the time the way that video games have?
-Examine your game plots and try to see if you're using the FF Formula.
-Plot a game session out on paper and see if you find the pattern.
-You might surprise yourself.
+Even as a tabletop gamer, you're bound to run across it.
+But how you use it, and how much, is worth some analysis.

 Formulas are developed to reinforce a set of actions that work efficiently towards a specific goal.
-By knowing and using a formula, a person can do their work at a faster pace.
-A DM can entertain using the FF Formula, there's no doubt about it.
-The FF Formula has entertained millions and brought in millions of dollars.
-Gamers know what to expect when the formula is in play.
-They know that the lair of the enemy will be filled with lower-level baddies and one supreme bad ass.
-Hell, you could anticipate boss fights in Final Fantasy games with no trouble at all just by the design of the lairs.
-You can fall back on the formula if you can't come up with anything else and, chances are, your players will not complain.
+By using a known formula, a person can achieve a goal faster and reliably.
+A DM can entertain using the FF Formula; there's no doubt about it.
+The FF Formula works, and there's nothing wrong with it.
+On some level, it can be comforting to know what to expect.
+Gamers know how to prepare for a lair full of lower-level baddies and one supreme badass.
+Hell, we can anticipate boss fights just by the design of the lairs.
+You can fall back on the formula if you can't come up with anything else and, chances are, your players won't complain.

-There's a part of me that rebels against the formula that has eaten such a hole in fantasy gaming.
-I cringe now when I see the formula employed when other, more sophisticated methods could be used.
+There's a part of me that rebels against this Formula.
+I cringe when I see it employed when other, more nuanced methods could be used.
 Video games can only hold so many options.
-You can't go absolutely anywhere and do absolutely anything in any video game despite their tremendous growth.
-In D&D, however, your options are not so limited.
-The heroes don't have to find a quest - they can make their own.
-The quest does not always have to involve a long journey through lands of stupid, low-level enemies.
+You can't go absolutely anywhere and do absolutely anything in any video game, despite their tremendous growth.
+In D&D, however, your options aren't so limited.
+The heroes don't have to find a quest: they can make their own.
+The quest doesn't always have to involve a long journey through lands of low-level enemies.
 A quest could be for information or revelation.
-To hell with a quest - a game could be centered around the events of every day.
+To hell with a quest - a game could be centered around everyday events.
 Why should princesses have to be kidnapped all the time?
 Why do the strongest characters have to be the male ones?
 Why should there always be a solitary main boss?
 Villains can work together.
 Villains should definitely know about acquiring help (through money, through force, through magic) so that heroes can't just barge in on them when they're unprotected.
-What impact can be maintained through such stark repetition?

-Unpredictability is something that a DM should try to maintain.
-Gaming can get boring when your players always know what you're going to pull next and recycled plots are like recycled paper - you can only recycle them so many times in a row before they fall apart.
-There are so many plots that you can use in D&D at any given time that your players won't immediately recognize - why settle for the plot we've been run through since we were kids playing Nintendo?
+Unpredictability is something a DM should try to maintain.
+Gaming can get boring when your players always know what you're going to pull next and recycled plots are like recycled paper: you can only recycle them so many times in a row before they fall apart.
+There are so many plots you can use in D&D at any given time that your players won't immediately recognize, and it's

-Resist repeated use of the Formula.
-Combat boredom proactively in this case.
-If you have been using the Formula a lot, ask your players if they feel you are predictable.
-If they give you the impression that they can plot out your game in their sleep, you may want to lean on the DM's good friend, honest effort.
+Resist continuous use of the Formula.
+Avoid boredom proactively in this case.
+If you've been using the Formula a lot, you may want to lean on the DM's good friend: stealing aspects from many sources and combining them in a novel way.
 Consult the gaming books you own.
 Watch movies and read books.
-Glance at magazines and newspapers.
-There are more plots being woven around you in real life than you can shake a stick at, let alone record.
-Learn to watch the world around you for story ideas and what's more, learn to write them down so you don't forget them.
+Glance at what's happening in the world.
 You never know where they might come from.
-An errant news story on the television one night could spark an idea that would launch a whole campaign and there doesn't have to be a main boss in sight.
+An errant news story could aunch a whole campaign and there doesn't have to be a main boss in sight.